luchko/latticegraph_designer/README.rst

 Installation and launching
 ==========================

-This section explains how to install and launch the latest stable release of the Lattice graph designer.
+This section explains how to install and launch the latest stable release of the Lattice graph designer in one of the cross-platform ways listed bellow.
 If you prefer testing the development version, please use the bootstrap script (see next section).

-The easiest way to install package in cross-platform way is:

 Using ``conda`` `scientific package manager <https://conda.io/docs/index.html>`_ (recommended way)
 ---------------------------------------------------------------------------------------------------